• Skip to main content

 Garden of the Gods

-It’s a public park, so free to visit and beautiful.
-There were numerous hiking trails and views of the rocks.
-The story about how Garden of the Gods got its name is: in 1859 two surveyors came upon a beautiful area of sandstone formations.
-One of them suggested that it would be a “capital place for a beer garden”.
-The other surveyor exclaimed, “Beer Garden!
-Why it is a fit place for the Gods to assemble.
+Garden of the Gods is a public city park, so it is free to visit — and it is beautiful.
+There are numerous hiking trails winding among the rocks, with viewpoints at every turn.
+The park got its name back in 1859, when two surveyors came upon the striking sandstone formations.
+One suggested it would be a “capital place for a beer garden.”
+The other exclaimed, “Beer garden!
+Why, it is a fit place for the gods to assemble.
 We will call it the Garden of the Gods.”
-It has been so called ever since.
+The name has stuck ever since.

 Cheyenne Mountain State Park

-We had a scenic and private pad facing Cheyenne Mountain.
-There were numerous pet friendly hiking trails that Jake enjoyed daily.
+We had a scenic, private pad facing Cheyenne Mountain.
+The park has numerous pet-friendly hiking trails that Jake enjoyed daily.

-Prairie Dogs, Cheyenne Mountain State Park, Colorado Springs, Colorado
+Prairie dogs near their burrows at Cheyenne Mountain State Park, Colorado Springs, Colorado

-We saw deer and prairie dogs.
-The site had 50 amp service, 60 psi water pressure, sewer, and no Wifi.
+We saw deer and prairie dogs around the campground.
+The site had 50-amp service, 60-psi water pressure, and sewer, but no Wi-Fi.
 Satellite reception was good.

 Pikes Peak